AlibabaCloudDocs/kms/intl.en-US/Secrets Manager/Allow applications to access Secrets Manager.md

 If you use a self-managed Kubernetes cluster or Container Service for Kubernetes \(ACK\) cluster, you can use one of the following methods to integrate Secrets Manager in a codeless way:

--   Install the plug-in by using the Console Service console
+-   Install the plug-in by using the ACK console

-    1. Log on to the [Container Service console](https://cs.console.aliyun.com).
+    1. Log on to the [ACK console](https://cs.console.aliyun.com).
     2. In the left-side navigation pane, choose **Marketplace** \> **App Catalog**.
     3. On the App Catalog page, click the **Alibaba Cloud Apps** tab.
-    4. Enter **ack-secret-manager** in the upper-right corner of the page and click the Search icon.
+    4. Enter **ack-secret-manager** in the upper part of the page and click the Search icon.
     5. Click **ack-secret-manager** to install the plug-in.
     **Note:** You can also visit [ack-secret-manager](https://github.com/AliyunContainerService/ack-secret-manager) and install the plug-in.